TEJASW144/Quizzer/README.md

 ## Demo

-Insert gif or link to demo
+link to demo

 ## FAQs

 Q) What is Apollo's Oracle?

-A) Apoolo's Oracle is a quizzing site where you can create fun quizzes.
+A) Apollo's Oracle is a quizzing site where you can create fun quizzes.

 Q) How do I get started with Apollo's Oracle?

-A) You have to sign-up on our website and once that is ready you can create your own quizzes and even participate in others.
+A) You have to sign-up on our website and once that is done you can create your own quizzes and  participate in others.

 Q) Can I create my own quizzes?